faultyagatha/faultyagatha.github.io/coding.md

   #caption: "Photo credit: [**@faultyagatha**](https://instagram.com/faultyagatha/)"
 #excerpt: "Hello there and welcome to my world!
 I am Faulty Agatha, a visual artist and creative technologist living in Berlin."
 intro:
-  - excerpt: 'I'm learning something new every day.
+  - excerpt: 'I learn something new every day.
 This page is still in the process of development.'
 feature_row:
   - image_path: assets/images/unsplash-gallery-image-1-th.jpg